Doctor of Nursing Practice (DNP) Program Learning Outcomes

 Graduates of the DNP program will:

-1. Scientific Underpinnings for Practice: Integrate nursing science with knowledge from biophysical, psychosocial, analytical, ethics, and organizational sciences as the basis for advanced practice nursing using new approaches to care delivery.
+1. Knowledge for Nursing Practice: Integrate nursing science with knowledge from biophysical, psychosocial, analytical, ethics, and organizational sciences as the basis for advanced practice nursing using new approaches to care delivery.

-2. Organizational and Systems Leadership: Create and lead high quality and safe nursing care in a complex global health care environment that supports service, justice, and peace.
+2. Systems-Based Practice, Quality and Safety: Create and lead high quality and safe nursing care in a complex global health care environment that supports service, justice, and peace.

-3. Clinical Scholarship: Create and disseminate knowledge in evidence-informed practice.
+3. Scholarship for Nursing Practice: Create and disseminate knowledge in evidence-informed practice.

-4. Information Systems and Patient Care Technology: Evaluate emerging technologies for their ability to improve health care outcomes and support adaptation and change.
+4. Information Systems and Healthcare Technologies: Evaluate emerging technologies for their ability to improve health care outcomes and support adaptation and change.

-5. Health Care Policy: Evaluate health policy and advocate for social justice and access to health care especially for marginalized patients and families.
+5. Person-Centered Care: Evaluate health policy and advocate for social justice and access to health care especially for marginalized patients and families.

-6. Interprofessional Collaboration: Create collaborative interprofessional relationships to improve patient and population health outcomes.
+6. Interprofessional Partnerships: Create collaborative interprofessional relationships to improve patient and population health outcomes.

-7. Clinical Prevention and Population Health: Evaluate the social, cultural, environmental, and faith-based dimensions of population health in practice patterns/systems.
+7. Population Health: Evaluate the social, cultural, environmental, and faith-based dimensions of population health in practice patterns/systems.

-8. Advanced Practice Nursing: Independently assess, diagnose, treat, and manage culturally diverse populations.
+8. Advanced Practice Nursing: Professionalism; Personal, Professional, and Leadership Development: Independently assess, diagnose, treat, and manage culturally diverse populations.